Travel to and from South Australia - COVID-Safe travel tips

 Essential traveller health exemption

-If you are travelling to South Australia from Victoria and you are seeking essential traveller status for:
+People will require written approval from SA Health if they are travelling to South Australia from a prescribed location and are seeking essential traveller status or exemption for:

 - urgent medical, dental or health treatment